tjeve/habbitRabbit-backend2/README.md

 habbit Rabbit is the backend server for the app called Habbit Rabbit.

 ## About Habbit Rabbit
 Habbit Rabbit is a web App built with Expo and React-Native that tracks productive habits that you want to build and monitors your progress towards developing them.
+This repo holds the backend

 ## Technologies Used
 | Technology                          | Purpose                                                                                                                       |